 Author: Santhanakrishnan Ramabadran

 Having been associated with the analytics industry for nearly two decades, I consider myself extremely lucky.
 It’s like being on one long, endlessly evolving wave that a surfer takes great pleasure and pride from riding.
 Developments over the past decade, coinciding with the 10 years of Tiger Analytics being in business further that feeling and indicate an even more exciting future.
-I’ve made an attempt to share a slice of my excitement here, capturing a few key changes, as well chronicling elements that have remained constant.
+I’ve made an attempt to share a slice of my excitement here, capturing a few key data analytics trends, as well chronicling elements that have remained constant.

 1. Advanced Analytics initiatives move on from being tentative experiments: